In a first, Obama plays golf with Tiger Woods

 There was no word on how Obama played.

-Harmon, according to GolfDigest.com, said he saw the interaction between Woods and Obama on the range before teeing off.
-Obama congratulated Woods on winning the Farmers Insurance Open last month.

-"The president said to Tiger, 'The last tournament you played was fun to watch.
-It's good to see you play well again,'" Harmon said.

-The White House resisted appeals from reporters to allow the traveling press pool onto the grounds of the resort in order to record some part of the Woods-Obama round.
-Previous presidents have allowed some press access of presidential golf rounds.
+The White House did not permit the media pool onto the grounds of the resort in order to record any part of the Woods-Obama round.

-The White House refusal prompted a protest from the White House Correspondents Association.

-"Speaking on behalf of the White House Correspondents Association, I can say a broad cross section of our members from print, radio, online and TV have today expressed extreme frustration to me about having absolutely no access to the president of the United States this entire weekend," said WHCA President Ed Henry, a Fox News correspondent.
-"There is a very simple but important principle we will continue to fight for today and in the days ahead: transparency."

 Woods, who usually steers clear of politics, is the top-ranked American golfer and second in the world.
-He lives about an hour's drive south of the Floridian club in Jupiter, Florida.
+He lives about an hour south of the Floridian club in Jupiter, Florida.

-Woods' image was tarnished after his extramarital affairs with other women came to light in 2009.
-He and his then-wife Elin Nordegren divorced the following year.
+Woods has been rebuilding his image after extramarital affairs came to light in 2009 that led to his divorce.

 Like many of his predecessors, Obama has escaped the pressures of the Oval Office by taking to the golf course.
 He has played more than 100 rounds of golf as president and typically tees it up with a group of close-knit friends.